-So, if I would wonder what is the purpose of this almost "hidden" feature called flash cache and were this came from (also see my post Oracle RDBMS 11gR2 – Flash Cache), now I know.
-I didn’t have the chance to follow Mr. Ellison’s launch event, but reading Alex Gorbatchev’s blog post on the Pythian web site Unveiling the OLTP Oracle Database Machine & Exadata v2 is enough explanation in the "why" and "how".
+So, if I would wonder what is the purpose of this almost “hidden” feature called flash cache and were this came from (also see my post “Permanent Link to Oracle RDBMS 11gR2 – Flash Cache” Oracle RDBMS 11gR2 – Flash Cache), now I know.
+I didn’t have the chance to follow Mr. Ellison’s launch event, but reading Alex Gorbatchev’s blog post on the Pythian web site Unveiling the OLTP Oracle Database Machine & Exadata v2 is enough explanation in the “why” and “how”.
 Flash cache is one of the pillars that make the synergy with the Sun Exadata machine.

 As Alex stated:

 Exadata Storage Servers

 Storage Servers are based on Sun Fire X4275.
 Again top of the shelf Intel Xeon 5500 Nehalem processors.

 Capacity increased — SAS disks are 600 GB (+33%) and SATA disks are 2 TB which doubles what ODBM v1 offered.
 We all know that big disks are bad but that’s where Sun FlashWire technology comes into play with flash cache on the controllers (5+TB for the full ODBM).

 This is what Ellison said about Flash cache:

 “These are not Flash disks.
 Make no mistake — these are no Flash disks.
 This is a memory hierarchy made up of DRAM in our database servers and Flash in our storage servers with very sophisticated algorithms, not simple LRU — we know for doing a sequential scan, we don’t blow out the cache.”